Static pricing for multi-unit prophet inequalities: Introduction

 As already discussed, prophet inequalities were introduced by Krengel and Sucheston \cite{KrengelSuch1977}; Samuel-Cahn \cite{samuel1984comparison} provided a very clean analysis that our work builds upon.
 In the last decade, there has been a tremendous amount of work on extending prophet inequalities to different feasibility constraints over buyers (e.g., \cite{kleinberg2012matroid, duetting2015polymat, RubinsteinS17}), as well as to pricing with heterogeneous items where buyers have more complex valuations (e.g., \cite{feldman2014combinatorial, duetting2017, CDH+17, CMT19}).
 The reader is referred to \cite{Lucier_prophets} for a general survey.

 \paragraph{Balanced prices.} The dominant approach for establishing prophet inequalities in combinatorial settings is by constructing so-called {\em balanced prices}, a technique introduced by Kleinberg and Weinberg \cite{kleinberg2012matroid} and further developed in \cite{feldman2014combinatorial} and \cite{duetting2017}.
-This approach also has its roots in the work of Samuel-Cahn, and breaks up the contribution of any item to social welfare into a revenue and a utility component.
-One can then show that every item contributes either good revenue or good utility (but not necessarily both).
-By selecting prices in such a manner that both the revenue and utility components are large, one can obtain a constant factor approximation.
-This framework provides the best known competitive ratios for prophet inequalities under a variety of feasibility constraints.
-However, because of the manner in which balance is defined, it is inherently unable to provide competitive ratios better than $\nicefrac{1}{2}$.
-In our $k$-unit setting, the balanced prices approach suggests charging a price equal to a $\nicefrac{1}{2k}$ fraction of the optimal-in-hindsight social welfare.
-It is easy to construct examples where this price obtains competitive ratio no better than $\nicefrac{1}{2}$.
+This approach also has its roots in the work of Samuel-Cahn.
+Recall that the optimal social welfare is bounded by $R_k(p)+U(p)$ and that the pricing $p$ obtains a $\mu_k(p)$ fraction of the first term and a $\delta_k(p)$ fraction of the second. \cite{feldman2014combinatorial} choose a price $p_{1/2}$ that balances the revenue and utility upper bounds: $R_k(p_{1/2})=U(p_{1/2})$.
+They accordingly obtain a competitive ratio of $\frac{1}{2}(\mu_k(p_{1/2})+\delta_k(p_{1/2}))$.
+Noting that $\mu_k(p)+\delta_k(p)\ge 1$ at any price $p$, this competitive ratio is always at least $1/2$; but in general it is no better even when $k$ is large.
+In contrast, our approach picks a price where $\mu$ and $\delta$ are simultaneously larger than $1/2$.